 The scope of this program is to maintain and update an electronic database that contains information about resource exploration and exploitation activities and practices in the Delaware Basin.
-The information for this data base is collected from federal, state and commercial drilling records.
-The information recorded in this database is used to determine the drilling rate for deep boreholes (more than 2,150 feet) within the Delaware Basin over the last 100 years as required by 40 CFR §194.33.
+The information for this database is collected from federal, state and commercial drilling records and is used to determine the drilling rate for deep boreholes (more than 2,150 feet) within the Delaware Basin over the last 100 years, as required by 40 CFR §194.33.
 In addition, this database is used to evaluate drilling scenarios, assumptions, and probabilities.

 The Delaware Basin drilling database is updated by recording current information into the database.
+The information collected includes data significant to performance assessment and data of interest to the EPA.
 The frequency for collecting information for input into the electronic database is listed in Table 4.2.